christenbc/wame_sports_challenge/README.md

 For my use case, I will choose [GeoDB Cities](https://rapidapi.com/wirefreethought/api/geodb-cities).
 This API has a free tier which, at the moment of the creation, I intend to display a list of all the countries in the main screen, each element displayed will redirect to a detailed screen with additional information.

+The state management and separation of concerns is addressed by following BLoC pattern.
+Also, since it is intended to achieve a successful implementation of data persistence, the strategy therefore is leveraging the use of _Hydrated BLoC_ library.

 ## Submission Criteria

 > Your project must meet the following criteria: